P A L E R M O

 Palermo’s Norman legacy is well-preserved in its UNESCO-listed treasures.
 The Palatine Chapel, tucked within the Palazzo dei Normanni, is a shimmering jewel of Byzantine mosaics and Arabesque woodwork.

-Nearby, the Cathedral of Palermo showcases a fascinating fusion of Gothic, Baroque, and Norman styles.
-Venturing a little further, Monreale’s Cathedral, perched on the city’s outskirts, astounds with its golden mosaics and panoramic views.
+The nearby Cathedral of Palermo showcases a fascinating fusion of Gothic, Baroque, and Norman styles.
+Venturing a little further out for a half-day trip, Monreale’s Cathedral, perched on the city’s outskirts, is a blossom of golden mosaics framed with panoramic views.

 Street Markets & Sicilian Life